cristofercruz/gb-camera-frames/README.md

-# Game Boy Camera frame replacer
+# Game Boy Camera frame injector/replacer

 Python script to replace the built-in frames in the Game Boy Camera rom with your own!